How to Highlight Blank Cells in Excel (4 Fruitful Ways)

 Highlight Blank Cells Using Conditional Formatting

-Here, we see that the blank cells are highlighted as per our chosen color.
+The blank cells are highlighted in our chosen color.

-1.2 Highlight the Rows That Have Blank Cells (Specific Column)
+1.2 – Highlight the Rows That Have Blank Cells (in a Specific Column)

-In this section, we will highlight the rows that contain blank cells based on a specific column.
+Now we will highlight the rows that contain blank cells in a specific column using the ISBLANK function.
 If any cell of the specific column is blank, then that row will be highlighted.
-We will apply the ISBLANK function here.

-• Select all the datasets first.
-(First, select the upper-left cell, and then press Ctrl+Shift+End)
+• Select the whole dataset by selecting the upper-left cell, and then pressing Ctrl+Shift+End.

 • Go to the Home tab.